Contact the Music Graduate Office

 - The Music Graduate Office will request the exam from the Advisory Committee chair [majors] or minor field representative [minors].
 The exam will include instructions on the expected format of the final project.

-- Come to the Music Graduate Office (Merrill Hall 011) on the agreed-upon date to pick up the exam text.
+- Come to the Music Graduate Office (East Studio Building 120) on the agreed-upon date to pick up the exam text.
 If you want to start the exam earlier than you originally planned, please contact the Music Graduate Office to make sure the exam is ready for you to pick up before coming in.
 If you want to start later than you originally planned, just let the Music Graduate office know about the change.
 When you pick up the exam, you will be informed of the date and time the exam needs to be returned.
-Exams must start during regular office hours for the Music Graduate Office (9:00 am–12 pm, 1:00–4:00 pm, Monday through Friday).
+Exams must start during regular office hours for the Music Graduate Office (8:00 am–12 pm, 1:00–5:00 pm, Monday through Friday).

 - Submit an electronic version of the completed exam by the 24-hour or 7-day deadline to musgrad [at] indiana [dot] edu (musgrad at indiana.edu).
 The score should be neatly copied, with complete and correct information.

 - By the next business day, return three paper copies [majors] or one paper copy [minors] of the exam to the Music Graduate Office.
 These copies must be identical to the electronic submission.
-At least one copy must be photocopied, double-sided and either spiral- or comb-bound.
+For majors at least one copy must be photocopied, double-sided and either spiral- or comb-bound.
 The other two copies do not need to be bound.
 For minor field students, the single copy must be photocopied, double-sided and either spiral- or comb-bound.